Patient teachers. What better way to prepare for your return to life than teaching others your expert knowledge?

 Pate’s goal for people in rehab with us is empowerment.
 By encouraging people to share their talents with others as patient teachers, we help rebuild their confidence and practice their skills.

 Teaching can act as vocational therapy, too.
 If a person will be looking to return to the workforce, teaching is a great way to prepare for job interviews.
 When patient teachers introduce their class, they have an opportunity to explain the duties, challenges and rewards of their occupation, a presentation that can be adapted for interviewing.
+As part of rehabilitation Pate offers vocational rehabilitation counseling and patient-led classes can be an excellent addition to that therapy.

 The whole process is mutually rewarding as other patients receive valuable education in potential hobbies or careers when they, too, return to their lives.